 Unfilled or unclear commitments can be a huge source of frustration within a team.
 Creating a strong culture around commitments management can create a powerful tool to creating a strong culture of execution and personal and financial reward.

-Prep Ques stions to be Filled Out Prior to the Meeting 2.
-3. 4.
-As you think about managing by commitments on the 1-10 scale, how well does your team do at making and keeping their commitments?
-What are the obstacles that are getting in the way of your team not being stronger about their commitments?
-What would the impact be if you could create a strong culture of commitments?
-What do you need to do as a leadership group to make that happen?
+- 1. As you think about managing by commitments on the 1-10 scale, how well does your team do at making and keeping their commitments? - 2.
+What are the obstacles that are getting in the way of your team not being stronger about their commitments? - 3.
+What would the impact be if you could create a strong culture of commitments? - 4.
+What do you need to do as a leadership group to make that happen? - 5.
 What happens if you don't make that happen?

-Discuss as a ivity & Commitments - Have everyone individually reveal their answers one question at a time. a group any actions you need to take or shared commitment you want to make to start by commitments.
-Commitments - What individual commitments do you need to make to move your team and ward managing by commitments?
+Group Activity & Commitments - Have everyone individually reveal their answers one question at a time.
+Discuss as a group any actions you need to take or shared commitment you want to make to start managing by commitments.

+Individual Commitments - What individual commitments do you need to make to move your team and yourself toward managing by commitments?